- Make/Cancel an Appointment

 This strategy also accounts for the fact that if you perceive procrastination as having been successful for you in the past, you aren’t going to give it up right away

 If you procrastinate on writing because you don’t like to re-read what you have written, the good news is this: you can learn specific proofreading, revising, and editing strategies.
 If you finish your paper ahead of time, and you re-read it, and you don’t like it, you have options.
 Writing a first draft that you don’t like doesn’t mean you’re a terrible writer.
 Many writers—in fact, I would venture to say most—hate their first drafts.
 Neither Leo Tolstoy nor Toni Morrison produce(d) brilliant prose the first time around.
-In fact, Morrison (a big fan of revision) said recently, “You don’t have to love it just because you wrote it!”
+In fact, Morrison (a big fan of revision) said recently that you don’t have to love your writing just because you wrote it!
 If you practice some revision and editing strategies, you may feel more comfortable with the idea of re-reading your papers.
 You’ll know that if you find weaknesses in the draft (and you will), you can do something to improve those areas.

 One of the best ways to combat procrastination is to develop a more realistic understanding of time.
 Procrastinators’ views of time tend to be fairly unrealistic.
 “This paper is only going to take me about five hours to write,” you think.
 “Therefore, I don’t need to start on it until the night before.”
 What you may be forgetting, however, is that our time is often filled with more activities than we realize.
 On the night in question, for instance, let’s say you go to the gym at 4:45 p.m.
 You work out (1 hour), take a shower and dress (30 minutes), eat dinner (45 minutes), and go to a sorority meeting (1 hour).
 By the time you get back to your dorm room to begin work on the paper, it is already 8:00 p.m.
 But now you need to check your email and return a couple of phone calls.
 It’s 8:30 p.m. before you finally sit down to write the paper.
 If the paper does indeed take five hours to write, you will be up until 1:30 in the morning—and that doesn’t include the time that you will inevitably spend watching TV.